Doctor of Medicine

 • Physical Exam results.

-• Evidence of up to date immunization certificate.
+• Evidence of up-to-date immunization certificate.

 • Other documents will be notified as pertinent.